-3 credits-This course provides students with the knowledge and experiences needed to direct a commercial photographer during a commercial photo shoot.
-Emphasis is placed on communication between a design director and commercial photographer.
-Studio procedures and equipment requirements will be discussed.
-An introduction to the basics of digital photography, digital camera operation, studio lighting, and still photography for advertising design will be presented.
+3 credits-This course provides students with the experience of directing a photographer during a commercial photo shoot.
+Emphasis is placed on communication between a graphic designer and commercial photographer.
+An introduction to the basics of digital photography, photography studio setup and lighting, digital camera operation, and still photography for advertising design will be presented.